SainsburyWellcomeCentre/aeon_docs/src/user/tutorials/npx_recording.md

 1. Maintain a constant slack in the recording tether, regardless of the mouse's location in the habitat.
 2. Prevent the tether from tangling when the mouse turns.

-To address these challenges, we developed a closed-loop control system capable of untwisting the cable using the [Onix torque-free commutator](https://open-ephys.org/commutator-info) and translating it based on the mouse's position.
+To address these challenges, we developed a [closed-loop control system](target-linear-commutator) capable of untwisting the cable using the [ONIX torque-free commutator](https://open-ephys.org/commutator-info) and translating it based on the mouse's position.

 ## Closed-loop control of commutator location
 ::::{grid} 2